danburbul/miwc.github.io/_posts/2014-2-7-about-us.md

 We provide a complete cloud based development environment so you don't have to worry about setting up your own.
 You just need access to a modern web browser (Chrome, Safari or Firefox).
 At the end we can provide assistance getting setup with a local environment if needed.

-The cost $99 (£60) per person and if, at any point during or after the course, you feel you're not getting value for money, we'll refund it without question.
-This is a new concept and the level of interest we've received since the blog post which started it all has been huge so, to make sure everyone gets a great level of support, we're starting people in batches.
+The cost is $99 (£60) per person and if, at any point during or after the course, you feel you're not getting value for money, we'll refund it without question.
+This is a new concept and the level of interest we've received since the blog post which started it all has been huge so, to make sure everyone gets a great level of support, we're starting people in staggered groups.

 To apply, please <a href="/apply">fill in this form</a> and we'll get get in touch as soon as a slot becomes available.